KONMARI METHOD®

 How Tidying Works

 Tidying in the KonMari Method® follows a clear and intentional sequence.
-First, belongings are decluttered, and only after that are they organized.
-This order matters — it’s what allows lasting change, even though it often means things feel more visible (and messier) before they feel better.
+First, belongings are decluttered.
+Only after that are they organized.
+This order matters — it’s what allows lasting change.
+It can also mean things feel more visible (and messier) before they feel better.

 Decluttering

-Decluttering means holding each item in your hands, one by one, and asking the question “Does it spark joy?”
+Decluttering means holding each item in your hands, one by one, and asking: “Does it spark joy?”
 This is an embodied process that brings both practical and emotional awareness into decision-making.

 Joy doesn’t have to mean excitement or beauty.
 It can also show up as relief, usefulness, or a sense of ease — when something genuinely supports daily life.